 The Journal of Orthopaedic Surgery is on the cusp of a major transformation under the able stewardship of Professor Kenneth Cheung.
 It is already indexed on Medline/Index Medicus, Science Citation Index Expanded, SCOPUS and Index Copernicus with an impact factor of 0.542.
 The journal receives a large number of submissions worldwide.
-We are in the midst of moving from our traditional free access model to open access via SAGE publications.
+By early 2017 we will move from our traditional free access model to open access via SAGE publications.
 As you know, the open access model will ensure greater visibility of our articles and most likely greater recognition and impact.
-Of course the downside is that authors will need to subsidize the publications in this model.
+Ofcourse the downside is that authors will need to subsidise the publications in this model.
 There is great news for those who are already ready to submit their articles.
 The APOA will pay for the publication of your accepted articles in the interim period of two years starting next year.
 So, if you are ready, then submit your masterpiece the moment we go online.
-Demand is very high and so is the quality of papers we receive.
+Demand is very high and so s the quality of papers we receive.